Gwyneth Walker

 Read Randolph's Treasure Trove by Jim Lowe, The Times Argus.

-Read a review of Climbing to Heaven (2002) for readers, actors, and chamber orchestra by Jim Lowe, The Times-Argus
+Read a review of the original orchestra version of Climbing to Heaven (2002) for readers, actors, and chamber orchestra by Jim Lowe, The Times-Argus

-Download an MP3 file of a performance of this work by the Montpelier Chamber Orchestra and Randolph (VT) Community Readers, Catherine Broucek Orr, conductor.
+Download an MP3 file of a performance of the original orchestra version of this work by the Montpelier Chamber Orchestra and Randolph (VT) Community Readers, Catherine Broucek Orr, conductor.

-View/download a PDF file of the full score of this work.
-For perusal only.
-Contact the composer regarding performance inquiries
+View/download a PDF file of the full score of this work (piano quartet version).
+For perusal only; parts are available upon request.
+Please write to: music@gwynethwalker.com with performance inquiries.

 Based on "The Wisdom of the Desert -- translations of the sayings of the Desert Fathers", by Thomas Merton